sethbattin/sethbattin.github.io/posts/cooperation-greatest-value.md

 CCl4's price is about sixty dollars per gram.
-That is right about gold's price when I write this article (its price having stabilized there after climbing steadily during the prior United States presidental administration).
+That is right about gold's price when I write this article (its price having stabilized there after climbing steadily during the prior United States presidential administration).
 It is, in the literal sense of the word literally, literally worth its weight in gold.

 The device in my picture weighs almost 1300 grams.
 The frayed label (not the